Meet To Sleep 2016 : 16th Jan

-Action Heroes: Kaustubh Joshi, Saachi Dayal, Naksha Erappa, Ameya Gutta, Sayali Patwardhan
+Action Sheroes: Kaustubh Joshi, Saachi Dayal, Naksha Erappa, Ameya Gutta, Sayali Patwardhan

 Meet To Sleep, Mumbai

-Action Heroes: Chaitra Yadavar, Neha Singh, Aditi Pinto, Avinay Yadav, Anamika Deb
+Action Sheroes: Chaitra Yadavar, Neha Singh, Aditi Pinto, Avinay Yadav, Anamika Deb

 We chose Hiranandani park as it was decided by the Mumbai participants.
 This is a pay and enter park and mostly couples come here.
 Very few families were present.
 There was noone to take permission from the Municipal authorities and we just went ahead.
 Maybe for the next event of Meet to sleep, we will try to take permission for it.